Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 I suspect once (if?) we manage as a species to snap out of this monster’s hypnotizing LED lights and throw its GPUs into the fires of the sun where they belong we will look back on a lot of this like a bad dream.
 A bad, shameful dream that everyone will claim they had seen through from the start.
 But that won’t have been the reality I saw.
 The people building this monster are being praised as geniuses in glossy magazine spreads.
 They’re on TV, giving opinions about things to thousands and thousands of journalists whose sycophancy is only matched by their stupidity.
 Technology journalists are supposed to protect you from these kind of people.
 This time, they have decided that the quickest way to make a buck is to egg them on.

-PRELUDE
+THE PRELUDE

 About a month ago I stumbled on Zeke Faux’s October 2021 exposé on this cryptocurrency called Tether in Bloomberg.
 Beyond being shocked that there are actually journalists with at least a shred of integrity and intelligence in the technology sector, I was quite taken with the saga of Tether.
 Tether is almost certainly the largest and most successful financial fraud in the history of the human race and they are very much still in business, but Tether is not what this article is about, so go read Mr. Faux’s reporting if you want to learn about it.
 But the story did cause me start to look deeper into the world of cryptocurrencies and how it had evolved since I last looked around, ca. 2018.

 This time when I started to look around the industry things felt… different.
 It seemed like everything I looked at was a scam of some kind or other.
-Bullshit companies that offered no goods or services of any utility but instead proferred piles and piles of digital “tokens” (henceforth to be interchangeably labeled “magic beans”).
+Bullshit companies that offered no goods or services of any utility but instead proferred enormous piles of digital “tokens” (henceforth to be interchangeably labeled “magic beans”).
 Companies that ripped off their customers.
-Crypto “funds” offering simply incredibly rates of “risk free return” as high as 30% APY.
-Companies that produced nothing, not even “tokens”, but managed to raise billions talking about solving some problem that has already been solved quite well for centuries, but this time with “the blockchain.”
+Crypto “funds” offering simply incredible rates of “risk free return” as high as 30% APY.
+Companies that produced nothing, not even “tokens”, but managed to raise billions just by talking about solving some problem that has already been solved quite well for centuries, but this time with “the blockchain.”
 None of the people who made those kind of claims seemed to understand either the problem or the blockchain.
-The more I looked the more appalled I became — it seemed to be a circus of grifters, frauds, and charlatans all the way down.

 But I happened to start looking around the industry at a fortuitous time.
 The entire landscape of “crypto” seemed to be on the verge of a collapse that would look identical in most respects to the collapse of all the scams, frauds, and manias people had used to defraud each other in the past.
 Eventually things seemed so shaky and ready to explode that I decided to sketch out a step by step playbook of what I expected this collapse would look like based on what I knew about the gigantic frauds and grifts of centuries past.
-Here is a streamlined version11 of what I wrote:
+Here is a streamlined version16 of what I wrote:

 Cryptocurrency prices will start to fall